Jaguarlinux/Jaguar-Linux-packages/README.md

     $ dulge-query -R --property=build-options foo

-> NOTE: if you build a package with a custom option, and that package is available in an official void repository, an update will ignore those options.
+> NOTE: if you build a package with a custom option, and that package is available in an official Jaguar repository, an update will ignore those options.
 Put that package on `hold` mode via `dulge-pkgdb(1)`, i.e `dulge-pkgdb -m hold foo` to ignore updates with `dulge-install -u`.
 Once the package is on `hold`, the only way to update it is by declaring it explicitly: `dulge-install -u foo`.